 - The four grade-level kits contain all the materials needed for completing each unit, providing an easier and less time-consuming way for teachers to integrate renewable energy education into their curriculum planning.

-- Almost all the materials in the kits are reusable, making them cost-effective.
-Replacement kits with new student guides and consumables are a fraction of the cost of the main kits.
+- Almost all the curriculum materials in the kits are reusable, and so multiple teachers at each school can use them.
+While our grants do not provide NEED replacement kits, with new student guides and consumables, these are a fraction of the cost of the main kits.

 - Most NEED modules are inquiry-based, helping students to develop and access critical thinking and problem-solving skills.
 Activities that are not inquiry-based are engaging and interactive.